 The new live, faculty-led Spear Study Club format – delivered by a member of our Resident Faculty – brings a campus experience directly to your club, regardless of location.
 It's quite the departure from the conventional study club meeting format many of us grew accustomed to over our careers.
 Live study clubs leverage a virtual platform to create a dynamic event that mixes large-group learning with intimate breakouts for your club to discuss the presented case.
 The events conclude with a Q&A session so the Resident Faculty mentor can address your questions.

-I'm currently leading this effort with my fellow faculty members Drs.
+I originally led leading this effort with my fellow faculty members Drs.
 Gregg Kinzer, Ricardo Mitrani and Jeff Rouse.
+Since then, we've added additional faculty speakers and many more dates.
 Topics for the new live events are varied but problem-based:

 Existing Maxillary Anterior FPD Needing Replacement: Deciding to Convert to Implants or Redo FPD